yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

   + If this create operation fails due to the `Bucket` already existing, then we have a brownfield case; otherwise it's greenfield.  **Note:** the goal here is to reduce separate greenfield vs. brownfield logic in the code.
 + COSI creates the associated `BucketAccess` (BA), after filling in a template consisting of fields from the `BucketAccessClass` and BAR.
 + For a newly created `Bucket`, the sidecar sees it and gRPC calls the driver to create a bucket.
-  + COSI creates the `Bucket` instance.
 + COSI is done with the `BucketRequest`, but there is no binding until the `BucketAccess` instance is created for the associated `BucketAccessRequest`.
 + The sidecar sees the newly created BA and gRPC calls the driver to grant access.
-+ COSI sees the completed BA which triggers binding the BA to the BR.
-This is accomplished via lables in the `Bucket`.
++ COSI sees the completed BA which triggers binding the BA in `Bucket`.

 ##### Sharing Dynamically Created Buckets (green-brown)
 Once a `Bucket` is created, it is discoverable by other users in the cluster (who have been granted the ability to list `Bucket`s or via non-automated methods).
 In order to access the `Bucket`, a user must create a `BucketRequest` (BR) that specifies the `Bucket` instance by name.
 This `BucketRequest` should not specify a `BucketClass` since the `Bucket` instance already exists.
 The user also needs to creates a `BucketAccessRequest` (BAR), which references the BR.
 At this point the workflow is the same as above.

 ### Delete
 _Delete_ covers deleting a bucket and/or revoking access to a bucket.
 A `Bucket` delete is triggerd by the user deleting their `BucketRequest`.
 A `BucketAccess` removal is triggered by the user deleting their `BucketAccessRequest`.
-A bucket is not deleted if there are any than bindings (accessors).
+A bucket is not deleted if there are any bindings (accessors).
 Once all bindings have been removed the `Bucket`'s Phase is set to "Released", **and** if the release policy is "Delete", then the sidecar will gRPC call the provisioner's _Delete_ interface.
 It's up to each provisioner whether or not to physically delete bucket content, but the expectation is that the physical bukcet will at least be made unavailable.

 > Note: a brownfield `BucketRequest` is not honored if the associated `Bucket`'s _deleteTimestamp_ is set.

 > Note: delete is described below as a synchronous workflow but it will likely need to be implemented asynchronously.
 The steps should still mostly follow what's outlined below.

 These are the common steps to delete a `Bucket`.
 Note: there are atypical workflows where an admin deletes a `Bucket` or a `BucketAccess` instance which are not described here:
-+ User deletes their `BucketRequest` (BR) which "hangs" until finalizers have been removed and the `BucketRequest` can finally be deleted.
++ User deletes their `BucketRequest` (BR) which "hangs" until finalizers have been removed and the BR can finally be deleted.
-+ User deletes their `BucketAccessRequest` (BAR) which "hangs" until finalizers have been removed and the `BucketAccessRequest` can finally be deleted.
++ User deletes their `BucketAccessRequest` (BAR) which "hangs" until finalizers have been removed and the BAR can finally be deleted.
-+ COSI central controller sees the BR.deleteTimestamp and the BAR.deleteTimestamp set.
++ COSI central controller sees the BR.deleteTimestamp and the BAR.deleteTimestamp are set.
-+ COSI deletes the associated `Bucket`, which sets its deleteTimestamp but does not delete it due to finalizer.
++ COSI deletes the associated `Bucket`, which sets its deleteTimestamp but does not delete it due to finalizer, and its Phase remains "Bound" (presumably).
-+ COSI deletes the associated `BucketAccess` (BA), which sets its deleteTimestamp but does not delete it due to finalizer.
++ COSI deletes the associated `BucketAccess` (BA), which sets its deleteTimestamp but does not delete it due to finalizer, and its Phase remains "Bound" (presumably).
-+ Sidecar sees the deleteTimestamp set in the `Bucket` and gRPC calls the provisoner's _Delete interface.
-+ Sidecar sees the deleteTimestamp set in the BA and gRPC calls the provisoner's _Revoke_ interface.
++ Sidecar sees the deleteTimestamp set in the `BucketAccess` and gRPC calls the provisoner's _Revoke_ interface.
 + COSI unbinds the BA from the `Bucket`.
-+ COSI checks for additional binding references and if there are any we stop at this point.
-The `Bucket`'s deleteTimestamp is set and its Phase is still "Bound", but the driver will not be invoked.
++ COSI checks for additional binding references and if there are any we stop processing the BR delete (but continue processing the BAR delete).
-+ When all the binding references have been removed, COSI sets the `Bucket`'s Phase to "Released".
++ When all the binding references in the `Bucket` have been removed, COSI sets the `Bucket`'s Phase to "Released".
-+ The sidecar sees `Bucket.Phase` = "Released" and knows the `Bucket.releasePolicy`.
++ Sidecar sees `Bucket.Phase` = "Released" and knows the `Bucket.releasePolicy`.
 + If the release policy is "Delete", the sidecar gRPC calls the provisoner's _Delete_ interface, and upon successful completion, sets the `Bucket`'s Phase to "Deleted"
 + If the release policy is "Retain" then the `Bucket` remains "Released" and it can potentially be reused.
 + When the COSI controller sees the `Bucket`'s Phase is "Deleted", it deletes all the finalizers and the real deletions occur.